National Register of Historic Places listings in Boulder County, Colorado

 This is a list of the National Register of Historic Places listings in Boulder County, Colorado.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Boulder County, Colorado, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 86 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+There are 90 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
 Another two properties were once listed but have been removed.